MicrosoftDocs/Viva/WorkplaceAnalytics/Use/org-effectiveness.md

 ## Identify the reference group

 > [!Tip]
-> Before you complete these steps, you should know which group within your organizational that you want to use for the reference group.
+> Before you complete this task, you should know which group within your organizational that you want to use for the reference group.

 As you define this group, bear in mind that it has a maximum size of 150 members.